 U.S. Citizens and Legal Residents

-For students who are U.S. citizens or permanent residents:
+For students who are U.S. citizens or eligible non-citizens:

 - Review and accept your award in our, student aid portal, Net Partner.
 Login instructions will be emailed to all admitted students.
 Students can decide to share login information with their parents.